Furniture Repair & Restoration Workshop Sydney Community College

 Learn how to Repair and Restore Furniture with one of our Woodwork Courses in Sydney.

-• Perform basic techniques for repairing timber furniture
+• Carry out basic repairs on timber furniture

 Course content